DARMA-tasking/vt/docs/md/scheduler.md

 \section higher-level-calls Higher-level Calls to Wait for Completion

-If work is enclosed in an "epoch", the \subpage term can be used to track its distributed completion.
+If work is enclosed in an "epoch", the \ref term can be used to track its distributed completion.
 In this case, instead of calling the scheduler directly, built-in higher-level functions can be used to advance the scheduler until this work is complete/terminated.